NOI vs EBITDA: Key Differences, Formulas, and When to Use Each

 EBITDA (earnings before interest, taxes, depreciation, and amortization) is used to calculate the earnings that a business has generated from its core operations.

 To calculate a company’s annual earnings, EBITDA factors in the cost of goods sold, general and administrative expenses, and other operating expenses.
 However, it doesn’t subtract costs that are not directly related to the company’s operations, namely interest paid on debt, amortization and depreciation expenses, and income taxes on business revenue.
-The reason is that these costs are outside of management’s operational control.
+The reason is that these costs are outside management’s operational control.

-Your company’s EBITDA may be calculated by a potential investor or by a creditor when you’re applying for a business loan because it provides a snapshot into how well your company will be able to pay its bills and maintain or increase net income.
+Your company’s EBITDA might be calculated by a potential investor or by a creditor when you’re applying for a business loan because it provides a snapshot into how well your company will be able to pay its bills and maintain or increase net income.

 How to Calculate EBITDA